kasey-purvor/CV-Software-Developer/README.md

 - Mountain Sports.
 I began attending Scouts from age 9 and finished at 16.
 In that time, I had the privilege of accompanying my scout troop on countless trips and expeditions domestically and internationally; to places such as Wales, Canada, Switzerland, Norway and the USA.
-The highlight of which, in 2008, was a month-long trip to Alaska involving a week-long expedition up mount Flower, an equally long canoeing trip down the Matanuska River and numerous other excursions partaking in outdoors activities.
-The whole experience provided invaluable team working, resilience and survival experience which was influential on me from a young age.
+The highlight of which, in 2008, was a month-long trip to Alaska.
+The whole experience provided invaluable **team working, resilience** and survival experience which was influential on me from a young age.

 - I am hugely interested in Physics and Astronomy.
 Since a young age I was always inquisitive about the nature of things; I became absolutely fascinated with physics, which was pivotal in my progression towards engineering.
 I have read some of the most popular, and some more niche, books spanning space, astronomy and theoretical & particle physics.

-- I am an avid mountain biker.
-I am out riding my bike almost every weekend.

-- Rugby is a sport in which I am very passionate.
-Having played from ages 7 to 20, for Sunday Club, school and University, I follow most international & top league fixtures and regularly attend games at Twickenham.

 - Music has always been something I am very passionate about.
 I began playing the piano aged 7 and finished my grade 7 exams aged 17.
 Aside from playing music, I regularly attend music festivals and gigs with my friends.